THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 We clean our house on a regular basis but even so, we have toilet bowl stains that start to show in between cleanings.

-We’ve tried many of the commercial toilet cleaning products out there, but we have to spend a decent amount of time scrubbing.
+We’ve tried lots of commercial products out there, but we had to spend a decent amount of time scrubbing.